Configuring SASL for irssi

 - network is the (case-sensitive) name of the network specified with /network add.

-- nick is your primary registered nickname.
-A grouped nickname will not work.
+- nick is your registered nickname.

 - password is your NickServ password.

-- mechanism is PLAIN.
+- mechanism is one of the options below:

 PLAIN sends your password unprotected, as plain text (which is fine when connecting over SSL, as the entire exchange is encrypted already).

 DH-BLOWFISH is a deprecated mechanism that separately encrypted your services password before sending it to the server.
 DH-BLOWFISH is no longer supported.
-The following is retained temporarily for reference:

 Save the settings with /sasl save.